jasperwelgemoed/jasperwelgemoed.github.io/_projects/MDP/index.md

 #### Unsuccessful Tests

 - **Autonomous Navigation (T3):**
-  Although effective in simulation, the robot could not perform goal-directed navigation in real-world conditions due to partial `nav2` integration.
+  Although effective in simulation, the robot could not perform goal-directed navigation in real-world conditions due to incomplete `nav2` integration.

 - **Dynamic Obstacle Avoidance (T10):**
   While the robot successfully detected nearby obstacles and triggered alerts, it could not replan or resume navigation paths autonomously.

-#### Insights

-- The system shows high robustness in **core tasks** like detection, manipulation, and farmer communication.
-- The **FSM-based behavior** enabled seamless control across different operational states.
-- Navigation remains the **primary limitation**, highlighting the need for better hardware-software integration for dynamic movement in real orchards.

-#### Overall

-- **Passed Tests:** 10 / 12
-- **Failed Tests:** 2 / 12 (T3, T10)
-- **Core Requirements Met:** All except F2 (autonomous navigation)

-The robot demonstrated strong performance in its core operational domain and is a solid foundation for real-world agricultural applications with targeted improvements in navigation and obstacle avoidance.

 ---